Battle of the Camel: Rules of war

 Before the battle, Ali ordered that the wounded or captured enemies should not be killed.
 Those who surrender should not be fought, and those fleeing the battlefield should not be pursued.
 Only captured weapons and animals were to be considered war booty.
 These instructions form the basis for the ruling of the prominent Sunni Muhammad al-Shaybani about rebellions.
 Both rulings prohibit looting, but the ruling of al-Shaybani is said to be less generous than Ali's as the former allows for chasing the fugitives, killing the prisoners, and dispatching the wounded until the rebellion subsides.
 Both rulings are, however, intended to uphold the rebels' rights as Muslims, even though they are considered a threat to order.

 Aggressors

 After three days of failed negotiations, the battle took place near Basra on a December day in 656, lasting from noon to sunset, perhaps only four hours.
 Ali is said to have barred his men from commencing hostilities.
-Possibly in a last-ditch effort to avoid war, early sources widely report that the caliph ordered one of his men to raise a copy of the Quran between the battle lines and appeal to its contents.
+Possibly in a last-ditch effort to avoid war, early sources widely report that Ali ordered one of his men to raise a copy of the Quran between the battle lines and appeal to its contents.
 When this man was shot and killed by the rebel army, Ali gave the order to advance, according to al-Tabari and al-Baladhuri.
 The rebels were thus the aggressors, and Ali might have wanted them to be seen as such.